ngrealish/Cleaner-Grid/README.md

   4.5653% / 3 (number of columns that do not have percentages) = 1.52174% -->
 ```

 **You must make sure that you do not go over 100%.** Strange things will happen to your placement.
-You are able to use this
+You can use this inside of a row, inside of a column, inside of a column's column, etc.

+Note: Possibly a pure Javascript version coming.
+Not sure how much traction this will gain.